final-hill/final-hill.github.io/content/solutions/cathedral.md

 emerge from the work, not from a separate transcription activity nobody does.

 ### Built for the cost of not having it

+The market is bifurcating.
+Small and simple systems: one human plus AI yields enormous leverage.
+Large and critical systems: small autonomous teams plus AI yield enormous leverage.
+The middle — traditional mid-size teams that Scrum was built for — may shrink dramatically.
+Cathedral serves both ends: the individual who needs coherence for their agent swarm, and the small team that needs accountability for regulated work.

 Cathedral is for organizations already exposed to the cost of un-auditable, un-traceable, vibe-coded systems: regulated industries, safety-critical systems, audit-bound organizations, and